-Before attempting to adjust the reel height using the combine controls, ensure the reel height option is selected via the Automatix Lite control panel.
+Before attempting to adjust the reel height (or reel fore/aft for some combines), ensure the reel height option is selected via the Automatix Lite control panel.

-Fig. 77 - Activate Reel Height mode
+Fig. 92 - Activate Reel Height mode

-For details on setting the minimum reel height, see section 20.8.5 on page 104.
+For details on setting the minimum reel height, see section 20.8.5 on page 103.